-Look for the people who need help, be it in other departments or within your team, and offer to lend a hand.
+Look for the people who need help in other departments or within your team and offer to lend a hand.

 Ensure that you don’t get taken advantage of, though or support colleagues who will attempt to have you do their extra work and then take all the credit.
 Learn to identify and avoid these people!

 Also, be sure not to overwhelm yourself with other people’s work.
 If you’re risking neglecting your responsibilities, you’re going too far.